The Language of Generalization: Appendix C: Bayesian Data Analysis

-In our three case studies, we compare an information-theoretic, computational model of endorsement to human endorsements of generalizations in language.
+In our three case studies, we compare an information-theoretic, computational model of endorsement to human endorsements of the language of generalization.
 The model has a single free parameter: the optimality parameter \(\lambda\) in Eq. \ref{eq:S1}.
-We analyze this model using a Bayesian data analytic approach, where we jointly infer this single model parameter \(\lambda\) together with parameters that govern the prevalence priors \(P(p)\) (Eq. \ref{eq:L0}) and referent prevalence \(p\) (Eq. \ref{eq:S1}) for each item.
-To pin down the prevalence prior and referent prevalence parameters, we use additional data directly related to those parameters (e.g., prior elicitation data).
-Incorporating all data sources into a single Bayesian data analysis model is the appropriate way to track measurement uncertainty for all measurements.
+We analyze this model using a Bayesian data analytic approach, where we jointly infer the value of this single model parameter \(\lambda\) together with parameters that govern the prevalence priors \(P(p)\) (Eq. \ref{eq:L0}) and referent prevalence \(p\) (Eq. \ref{eq:S1}) for each item.
+To pin down the prevalence prior and referent prevalence parameters, we use the data directly related to those parameters (e.g., prior elicitation data).
+Incorporating all data sources into a single Bayesian data analysis model is the appropriate way to track measurement uncertainty for all measurements simultaneously.
 In this appendix, we describe this procedure in more detail for each case study.